 Guyana

-• Colonized by the Dutch, then taken over by the British in the early 19th century.
+• 17th Century: Colonized by the Dutch; later taken by the British.

 Official Name Co-operative Republic of Guyana